Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Axion condensation in a dilute gas of nucleons

 An interesting consequence of Eq.~\eqref{eq:crit density} is that, for small enough $\varepsilon$, the ground state of nuclear matter is $\theta = \pi$ and ordinary nuclei are only stabilized by the fact that the axion field changes on a length scale of $1/m_a$, much larger than the size of a typical nucleus.
 At finite nucleon density, it is more convenient to analyze the transition to the axion condensed phase as a function of the baryon chemical potential $\mu_B$.
 The phase transition will occur at a critical chemical potential $\mu_B^c$ where the free energy $\Omega(\mu_B^c, \theta = 0) = \Omega(\mu_B^c, \theta = \pi)$.
 Neglecting interactions between nuclei, the free energy of dilute non-relativistic matter at zero temperature and finite $\mu_B$ is given by, apart from gradient terms,

-where $P(\mu_B,\theta)$ is the pressure, $k_F(\theta) = \sqrt{\mu_B^2-m^2_n(\theta)}$ and the neutron mass $m_n(\theta)$ was defined earlier in Eq.~\eqref{eq:mnoftheta}.
+where $P(\mu_B,\theta)$ is the pressure, $k_F(\theta) = \sqrt{\mu_B^2-m^2_n(\theta)}$ and the neutron mass $m_n(\theta)$ is given in Eq.~\eqref{eq:mnoftheta}.
 From Eq.~\eqref{eq:OFFG} we see that axion contribution to the pressure is negative, and for $\theta = \pi$, $P_{\rm axion}=-V(\theta=\pi)=\varepsilon f_\pi^2 [m_\pi^2(\theta=\pi) - m_\pi^2(\theta = 0)]$.
 The importance of this negative pressure was first pointed out in Ref.~\cite{Csaki:2018fls,Balkin:2022qer} where it was noted that for white dwarfs, which are stabilized by electron degeneracy pressure, this negative pressure would destabilize a large number of observed white dwarfs in the universe.
 This consideration leads to the strongest constraint on the axion parameter space for $\varepsilon< 2\times 10^{-7}$~\cite{Balkin:2022qer}.
 A neutron star, on the other hand, is much denser and balanced by the much larger neutron degeneracy pressure.
-It is unlikely that this negative pressure can lead to the collapse of a neutron star into black holes, but it might significantly change the EOS of a neutron star.
+It is unlikely that this negative pressure can lead to the collapse of a neutron star into a black hole, but it might significantly change the EOS of a neutron star~\cite{Balkin:2023xtr}.